inquisitblog/inquisit/blogposts/Intelligence.md

 date: "05-24-2023"
 ---

-> “What a piece of work is a man!
-How noble in reason, how infinite in faculty! … In apprehension how like a god!”
+> What a piece of work is a man!
+How noble in reason, how infinite in faculty! … In apprehension how like a god!

-> — Hamlet, William Shakespeare
+— Hamlet, William Shakespeare

 The question of intelligence is a deeply enigmatic one.
 It is a marvel of metacognition that we, beings of intellect, can question and reflect upon it at all.
 Yet, as a species, we have come to identify ourselves by our ability to think.
 And by this ability, we have often proclaimed ourselves above and apart from other living beings.